Note

 }

-The extracted response is single unified string that's typically passed to an LLM that consumes it as grounding data, using it to formulate a response.
-Your API call to the LLM includes the unified string and instructions for model, such as whether to use the grounding exclusively or as a supplement.
+The extracted response is a single unified string that you typically pass to an LLM.
+The LLM consumes it as grounding data and uses it to formulate a response.
+Your API call to the LLM includes the unified string and instructions for the model, such as whether to use the grounding exclusively or as a supplement.

 The body of the response is also structured in the chat message style format.
-Currently in this preview release, the content is serialized JSON.
+In this preview, the content is serialized JSON.

 "response": [